newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 * The name and title of everyone who will have access to the CDS
 * Security measures in place to prevent loss or theft of the CDS

-:::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="warning" }

-You cannot legally dispense or store sodium pentobarbital and may be subject to legal consequences if you do so.
+You cannot legally dispense or store sodium pentobarbital and may be subject to legal consequences if you do.

 :::